 Jackalheads

-An Immortals story
+Immortals story

-Written by: Ádám Györfi
+by: Ádám Györfi

 The early autumn rain tapped soothingly on Jarek Dukhaj Hrabarich's armour, the water running down his greenish-brown shoulder pads like little trickles.
 The steel that covered the warrior's body could have told his Darelonian opponent many a tale, had he not challenged him to a duel blinded by pride.
 Hrabarich tried to warn him that it would not do for their blades to clash, but the fiery-blooded youth listened.